mavas/hackerrank/README.md

 # hackerrank

-Recent Python 3.8 solutions for www.HackerRank.com problems.
+Recent Python 3.8 solutions for www.HackerRank.com and www.LeetCode.com problems.

-The purpose of this repository is just for employment purposes only, so as to showcase my recent work.
+The purpose of this repository is only as a portfolio for employment purposes only, so as to showcase recent work.
 This repository only features algorithm and data structures solutions for computer science problems.

 Everything is in Python 3.8+, and each file has test cases at the very bottom.

 # Solutions

+- path_sum.py
+- Understand use of binary search in ice_cream_parler.py
 - Insert a node into a sorted, doubly-linked list.

+- Lowest Common Ancestor, (height_tree.py)
 - Valid palindrome.

 # More information